- Report

 After a year of job loss and financial instability, Gen Z and Millennials’ employment status is finally comparable to pre-pandemic levels.
 But what does that mean for their finances?
 This report dives into 13-39-year-olds’ current financial situation, feelings around money, and brands who are helping these young consumers become financially smart.

-Download the full report for insights on:
+Download the full report for further insights

 - The shift in young consumers' feelings about money from the peak of the pandemic to now

-- The young consumer group that is more likely to feel worried and overwhelmed about money
+- The young consumer group that is more likely to feel worried and overwhelmed about money Impacts of debt, both mentally and socially and how it impacts their everyday lives

 - Who / where they are turning for financial advice and how brands are getting involved